Esri/arcgis-runtime-samples-android/kotlin/show-location-history/README.md

 ## About the data

 A custom set of points is used to create a `Polyline` and initialize a `SimulatedLocationDataSource`.
 This simulated location data source enables easier testing and allows the sample to be used on devices without an actively updating GPS signal.
+You should use `SimulationParameters` to ensure that the data source moves at a constant velocity over the polyline.

 ## Tags